Godsmith/trainfinity3/README.md

 ### Issues

 - Track pricing is unpredictable and not refunded.
-- Sometimes the initial map is created without any iron ore, for example
+- Sometimes the initial map is bad:
+	- created without resources like iron ore
+	- factory not reachable
 - If there are multiple stations accepting the same thing adjacent to a platform, the train will be paid twice
 - Music does not loop seamlessly